NSF Intern Program

 This is an exceptional opportunity for a company to receive a graduate student intern placement, for a period of up to six months and at no cost to that company, by way of collaboration with UNC Charlotte PIs of active NSF awards.
 Eligible awards at UNC Charlotte exist in multiple academic areas including Liberal Arts and Sciences, Biological Sciences, Chemistry, Physics, Engineering, and Computing and Informatics.

 We are now soliciting interest from any business partners who would like to identify themselves as a possible intern placement location and learn more about this program.
 An important component of this interest solicitation is the collection of brief descriptions of possible internships from interested companies, and to begin sharing those with graduate students and their research faculty.

 We encourage university industry partners interested in hosting a graduate intern through this NSF program to complete a program interest declaration form, including a brief description of the possible internship, and submit it as instructed.
-Any questions about the NSF INTERN program should be directed to the CRI Office at 704.687.5690 during standard business hours.
+Any questions about the NSF INTERN program should be directed to the Office of Research Partnerships at 704.687.5690 during standard business hours.